dwyl/learn-aws-lambda/README.md

 1. First create an AWS account if you haven't done so already.
 Follow the steps in our previous examples in order to do this.

 2. Go to your IAM console.
-We're going to have to create a new 'User' that our serverless application will be able to use and attach the neccessary policy in order to initialize it.
+We're going to have to create a new 'User' that our serverless application will be able to use and attach the necessary policy in order to initialize it.
 Go to the 'Users' tab and then click 'Create New Users'.
 Give your user a name and then click 'Create'.
 We've called ours 'serverless-admin':

     ![serverless user](https://cloud.githubusercontent.com/assets/12450298/12822479/2d889d44-cb60-11e5-8c89-9420378d6be6.png)